inductiva/inductiva/docs-sources/how-it-works/machines/manage_resources/set-up-mpi-cluster.md

-# Set up an MPI Cluster
+# Set up and Manage an MPI Cluster
 An **MPI Cluster** is a set of homogeneous machines configured to communicate and collaborate in running a single simulation.
 By leveraging multiple machines working together, users can execute simulations that require a level of parallelization beyond what a single machine can provide.

 Setting up an MPI cluster is straightforward using the `MPICluster` class.
 You simply specify the type and number of machines to compose the cluster, along with the size of the shared disk storage accessible by all machines.